unvt/coesite3/README.md

 # coesite3
-vector tile server (onyx with Azure AD authentication)
+vector tile server (onyx with Azure AD authentication) in development environment.
-UNVT members may be albe to see this, but please be advised that this repository is for a specific environment.
+Please be advised that this repository is for a specific environment.
 Not for general use.

 Compared with un-vector-tile-toolkit/coesite, this repository has following characters:
 1. npm modules are updated.